Trans Man Finds – And Creates – Refuge In His Family's Small-Town Cafe

 With that family support, Tyx has moved through the restaurant with ease and authority since he was a kid.
 Today, he’s wearing a kilt, his full red beard braided, as he handles orders and recommends local sights to visitors.

 “One of the neat things about having grown up in a restaurant, I was able to feel powerful.
 School never felt safe.
-That’s not healthy for our brains,” he said.
+That’s not healthy for our brains,” he says.
 But at Rosebud’s he saw every table of customers as a stage.
 “And it allowed me to learn my own voice.”

 As high school began, Tyx knew he was attracted to women.
 He presented as butch and bound his breasts.